Canonical metrics on holomorphic Courant algebroids: Canonical metrics and variational approach

 Equation \eqref{eq:concavepath} is reminiscent of the geodesic equation in the space of K\"ahler metrics in a fixed K\"ahler class, which plays an important role in the constant scalar curvature problem in K\"ahler geometry (see e.g. \cite{D6}).
 To see this, by setting $\xi_t^{0,1} = i\dbar \phi_t$ and $h_t = e^{tu}h_0$, we note that \eqref{eq:concavepath} reduces to the following fourth-order partial differential equations for the one-parameter family $\phi_t$ of smooth functions:

 where $P_t$ is the second-order elliptic differential operator

 Note that $P_t$ coincides with the Hodge laplacian $\Delta_{\omega_t}$ precisely when $\omega_t$ is balanced \cite{Gau77}.

+\begin{remark} The equations \eqref{eq:concavepath} are very special on a complex surface, as in this case the first term on the right-hand side vanishes.
+With the ansatz $h_t = e^{tu}h_0$, they further reduce to

+When $G = \{1\}$, the right hand side of equation \eqref{eq:concavepathsurface} vanishes and therefore it can be solved using linear paths in the Aeppli class. \end{remark}

 Similarly as in the case of K\"ahler geometry, our next result shows that the equation \eqref{eq:concavepath-geodlike} can be potentially used as an approach to the uniqueness problem for the Calabi system \eqref{eq:stromabstractredux}.
+We will use the natural action of the group of automorphisms of $Q$ on the space of hermitian metrics defined in Lemma \ref{lem:action}.